All Episodes

 Unemployed group blasts Geithner's handling of economy.

-You cubed, a group representing unemployed and underemployed workers sharply criticized Tim Geitner for his handling of the economy.
+U-Cubed, a group representing unemployed and underemployed workers, sharply criticized Tim Geithner for his handling of the economy after the Labor Department last week announced that jobless claims had jumped up to $500,000.

-Now this is Scott Ott and the Onion getting scooped.
+Now, this is Scott Ott and the Onion getting scooped.

-This is John Stewart getting ticked off he didn't break the story.
+This is Jon Stewart getting ticked off.

-The Hill is reporting this straight faced.
+The Hill is reporting this straight-faced.

 The Treasury Secretary is responsible for unemployment out there.

-CBS evening news ties an all-time lull.
+CBS Evening News ties an all-time low.

 The low was set last June when ABC News hit an also low, a new low.